Are 3D Face Shapes Expressive Enough for Recognising Continuous Emotions and Action Unit Intensities?: Discrete Emotion Recognition

 \section{Discrete Emotion Recognition}

-In discrete emotion recognition tasks, we evaluate all four 3D face alignment models considered in this work: ExpNet, 3DDFA-v2, DECA, and EMOCA, on the CK+~\cite{lucey2010extended} and CFEE~\cite{du2014compound} datasets.
+In discrete emotion recognition tasks, we evaluate the top 3 best performing 3D face alignment models considered in this work: 3DDFA-v2, DECA, and EMOCA, on the CK+~\cite{Lucey:2010} and CFEE~\cite{du2014compound} datasets.
 Both these datasets are acquired in controlled lab settings.
 Note that here our objective is not to aim for a state-of-the-art performance but to compare the expression representations derived from the 3D face models, as an ablation study.

 \textbf{CK+}~\cite{Lucey:2010} contains 327 video clips starting from a neutral state and ending at the apex point of anger (An), contempt (Co), disgust (Di), fear (Fe), happy (Ha), sadness (Sa), and surprise (Su).
 We use the apex frames in our evaluation.